Safety in the surf at Sydneys and Austrialias beaches

 to flow back out, usually in deep channels where the waves will not break.

-position.
-If you can, swim out of the "narrow river" of the rip by swimming
+If you can, swim out of the "narrow river" of the rip by swimming to the side of the flow of water in the rip.

+If you think of the rip as a flowing river, then on each side of the "flow" there is a "riverbank" of safer water.
 The idea is to swim across the flow toward the sides of the rip

-where the water is not moving out.
+where the water is not moving along.

 of the water.